unskript/Awesome-CloudOps-Automation/.github/Anatomy-of-Runbook.md

 <p style='margin-top:1em; text-align:center'>
 <b>Runbook Definition</b></p>
 <p style='margin-left:1em;'>
-In a computer sytem or network, a runbook is a compilation of routine procedures and operations that the system administrator or operator carries out.
-System adminsistrators in IT department and NOCs use runbooks as a reference.
+In a computer system or network, a Runbook is a compilation of routine procedures and operations that the system administrator or operator carries out.
+System administrators in IT department and NOCs use Runbooks as a reference.
 </p>
 <p style='margin-bottom:1em; margin-right:1em; text-align:right; font-family:Georgia'> <b>- Wikipedia</b> <i>(https://en.wikipedia.org/wiki/Runbook)</i>
 </p></span>